evgomes/jwt-api/README.md

 ![403 Forbidden](https://raw.githubusercontent.com/evgomes/jwt-api/master/images/403-forbidden.png)

-If you sign in as an admin and do a GET request to the admin endpoint, you will receive the following content as response:
+If you sign in as an admin and make a GET request to the admin endpoint, you will receive the following content as response:

 ![Admin restricted data](https://raw.githubusercontent.com/evgomes/jwt-api/master/images/getting-data-as-admin.png)